Groq API Python Tutorial: Building Chatbot with Fastest Free AI for Beginners

 print("-" * 60)

-• Error Handling: Robust error handling for production use.
+• Includes robust error handling for real-world production use.

 python chatbot.py